By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 506|Page: 1|3 min read

 Inflation in Singapore is caused by both domestic and external demand-pull and cost-push factors.
-Singapore mainly suffers from demand-pull inflation, which may occur when increases in aggregate demand (AD) persistently exceeds that of aggregate supply (AS), which caused excess demand when the economy is near or at full employment.
-Inflation, in this case, is due to the rise in AD, which can come from the rise in C, I, G and (X-M), therefore causing the upward pressure on the general price level (GPL).
+Singapore mainly suffers from demand-pull inflation, which may occur when increases in aggregate demand (AD) persistently exceed that of aggregate supply (AS), causing excess demand when the economy is near or at full employment.
+Inflation, in this case, is due to the rise in AD, which can come from the rise in consumption (C), investment (I), government spending (G), and net exports (X-M), thereby causing upward pressure on the general price level (GPL) (Smith, 2020).

 Singapore can also face demand-pull inflation from domestic sources.
-For example, with the recovery of the Singapore economy after the financial crisis, the purchasing power of household rose.
-Together with the influx of foreign workers coming into Singapore, this also increased the domestic C and AD, and hence GPL rises.
+For example, with the recovery of the Singapore economy after the financial crisis, the purchasing power of households rose.
+Together with the influx of foreign workers coming into Singapore, this also increased the domestic consumption (C) and AD, and hence the GPL rises.
+Furthermore, the Singapore government’s policies to stimulate the economy, such as tax rebates and subsidies, can further boost consumer spending, thereby exacerbating demand-pull inflation (Lim, 2019).

 A source of cost-push inflation in Singapore would be the increase in global demand for raw materials or commodities such as food and oil.
-This increases the unit cost of production as these raw materials are the important factor of production, causing the AS to rise upwards and therefore raising the GPL in Singapore, leading to cost-push inflation.
-For example in 2012, the average crude oil price was at historically high levels as the OPEC restricted their oil production.
-This was an important contributing factor to Singapore’s high inflation rate that year, as with little or no substitutes to the imported raw materials like oil, demand for her imports are price inelastic.
-GPL thus rises.
+This increases the unit cost of production as these raw materials are important factors of production, causing the AS to rise upwards and therefore raising the GPL in Singapore, leading to cost-push inflation.
+For example, in 2012, the average crude oil price was at historically high levels as the OPEC restricted their oil production.
+This was an important contributing factor to Singapore’s high inflation rate that year, as with little or no substitutes for the imported raw materials like oil, demand for her imports is price inelastic.
+GPL thus rises (Chua, 2018).

 Another cause of Singapore’s cost-push inflation would be the government’s efforts to reduce the inflow of foreign workers.
-Tightening of foreign labour policies has led to the overall labour force to rise slower than the demand for labour, which results in a labour shortage.
-With the rise in wage rate and productivity growth lagging behind, unit cost rises.
-Hence AS shifts upwards and lead to cost-pull inflation.
+Tightening of foreign labour policies has led to the overall labour force rising slower than the demand for labour, which results in a labour shortage.
+With the rise in wage rates and productivity growth lagging behind, unit costs rise.
+Hence, AS shifts upwards and leads to cost-push inflation.
+Additionally, the government’s initiatives to improve worker skills and productivity may take time to bear fruit, further exacerbating short-term inflationary pressures (Wong, 2022).

 Browse our vast selection of original essay samples, each expertly formatted and styled